QuentinRa/blog.quentinra.dev/programming-languages/high-level/scripting/python/index.md

 🤡 It's worth noting that `else:` can be used after most blocks such as for/while loops or exceptions.
 It's executed after the block.

-🚀 The ternary operator is available in python:
+🚀 The ternary operator is available in Python:

 ```python
 x = "a" if True else "x"